learnermaxRL/ImageClassifier/README.md

-# Detection of Cracks on Solar Cells using Deep Convolutional Neural Networks
+# Detection of Cracks using Deep Convolutional Neural Networks

 ## Requirements